etianen/django-reversion/docs/how-it-works.rst

 Saving Revisions
 ----------------

-Enabling version control for a model is achieved using the ``revisions.register`` method.
+Enabling version control for a model is achieved using the ``reversion.register`` method.
 This registers the version control machinery with the ``post_save`` signal for that model, allowing new changes to the model to be caught.

 ::

-    from reversion import revisions
+    from reversion import revisions as reversion

-    revisions.register(YourModel)
+    reversion.register(YourModel)

 Any models that use subclasses of ``VersionAdmin`` in the admin interface will be automatically registered with django-reversion.
 As such, it is only necessary to manually register these models if you wish to override the default registration settings.

 Whenever you save changes to a model, it is serialized using the Django serialization framework into a JSON string.
 This is saved to the database as a ``reversion.models.Version`` model.
 Each ``Version`` model is linked to a model instance using a ``GenericForeignKey``.

 Foreign keys and many-to-many relationships are normally saved as their primary keys only.
-However, the ``revisions.register`` method takes an optional follow clause allowing these relationships to be automatically added to revisions.
+However, the ``reversion.register`` method takes an optional follow clause allowing these relationships to be automatically added to revisions.
 Please see :ref:`Low Level API <api>` for more information.

 Reverting Versions
 ------------------